paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-040-department-of-commerce.md

 #### Codification
 Section was formerly classified to [section 597 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section597&num=0&edition=prelim) prior to the general revision and enactment of Title 5, Government Organization and Employees, by Pub.
 L. 89–554, Sept.
 6, 1966, 80 Stat.
 378.

+Section was originally based on part of section 4 of act Feb.
+14, 1903, which provided an initial list of offices and bureaus to be transferred to the Department of Commerce and Labor, and section 12 of the act, which authorized the President to transfer certain additional offices and bureaus to the Department.
+Section 12 of the act was amended generally by section 23 of Pub.
+L. 93–498, and the text enacted by that general amendment, along with subsequent amendments, now serves as the text of this section.
+See Amendment notes below.
+Section 12 of the 1903 act as originally enacted is set out as [section 1517 of this title](./chapter-040-department-of-commerce.md#section-1517), and the rest of section 4 of the act is classified to sections 1515 and 1516 of this title.
+Explanation of laws cited as credits to this section prior to Pub.
+L. 93–498 can be found in various notes below.

 #### Amendments
 2000—Pars.
-(5) to (7).
+(6), (7).
 Pub.
-L. 106–503 inserted “and” after “Census;” in par.
-(5), redesignated par.
+L. 106–503 redesignated par.
 (7) as (6) and struck out former par.
 (6) which read as follows: “United States Fire Administration; and”.

 1999—Pub.
 L. 106–113 redesignated pars. (a) to (g) as (1) to (7), respectively, realigned margins, and in par.
 (4) substituted “United States Patent and Trademark Office” for “Patent and Trademark Office;”.

-1988—Subsec. (c).
+1988—Par. (c).
 Pub.
 L. 100–418 substituted “National Institute of Standards and Technology” for “National Bureau of Standards”.

 1981—Pars. (c) to (g).
 Pub.
-L. 97–31 struck out par. (c) “Maritime Administration” and redesignated pars. (d) to (h) as (c) to (g), respectively.
+L. 97–31 redesignated pars. (d) to (h) as (c) to (g), respectively, and struck out former par. (c) which read as follows: “Maritime Administration;”.

 1978—Par. (g).
 Pub.
 L. 95–422 substituted “United States Fire Administration” for “National Fire Prevention and Control Administration”.

 1974—Pub.
-L. 93–498 amended section generally, substituting reference to Secretary of Commerce for Department of Commerce, substituting letters for numbers in the designation for enumerated bodies, and in such enumeration substituted reference to National Oceanic and Atmospheric Administration, United States Travel Service, Maritime Administration, National Bureau of Standards, Patent Office, Bureau of the Census, National Fire Prevention and Control Administration and such other bureaus or other organizational units as the Secretary of Commerce may from time to time establish in accordance with law, for reference to The Bureau of Foreign and Domestic Commerce, The Bureau of Public Roads, The Civil Aeronautics Authority, The Census Office, The Coast and Geodetic Survey, The Federal Maritime Board, The Inland Waterways Corporation, The Maritime Administration, The National Bureau of Standards, The Patent Office, and The Weather Bureau.
+L. 93–498 amended section generally, substituting reference to Secretary of Commerce for Department of Commerce and substituting references to National Oceanic and Atmospheric Administration, United States Travel Service, Maritime Administration, National Bureau of Standards, Patent Office, Bureau of the Census, National Fire Prevention and Control Administration and such other bureaus or other organizational units as the Secretary of Commerce may from time to time establish in accordance with law, for references to The Bureau of Foreign and Domestic Commerce, The Bureau of Public Roads, The Civil Aeronautics Authority, The Census Office, The Coast and Geodetic Survey, The Federal Maritime Board, The Inland Waterways Corporation, The Maritime Administration, The National Bureau of Standards, The Patent Office, and The Weather Bureau.

 #### Change of Name
-“United States Travel and Tourism Administration” substituted for “United States Travel Service” in par. (b), pursuant to section 4(a)(1) of Pub.
+“United States Travel and Tourism Administration” substituted for “United States Travel Service” in par. (b) [now par.
+(2)], pursuant to section 4(a)(1) of Pub.
 L. 97–63, which established United States Travel and Tourism Administration in place of United States Travel Service, effective Oct.
 1, 1981.
 See [section 2124 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2124&num=0&edition=prelim), Foreign Relations and Intercourse.

 “Patent and Trademark Office” substituted for “Patent Office”, in par. (d) [now par.
 (4)] pursuant to section 3 of Pub.
 L. 93–596, set out as a note under [section 1 of Title 35](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title35-section1&num=0&edition=prelim), Patents.
+“Patent and Trademark Office” subsequently amended to read “United States Patent and Trademark Office” by Pub.
+L. 106–113.
+See 1999 Amendment note above.

 In order to implement the provisions of Reorganization Plan No. 4 of 1970, eff.
 Oct.
 3, 1970, 35 F.R.
 15627, 84 Stat.
 2090, as amended, set out below, the following organizational names appearing in chapter IX of subtitle B of Title 15, Code of Federal Regulations, which covers the administration of the National Oceanic and Atmospheric Administration, were changed by order of the Acting Associate Administrator, 35 F.R.
 19249, Dec.
 19, 1970, as follows: Environmental Science Services Administration to National Oceanic and Atmospheric Administration (ESSA to NOAA); Coast and Geodetic Survey to National Ocean Survey; and Weather Bureau to National Weather Service.